earthjs/earthjs/README.md

 Earthjs is created using D3-v4, design as pluggable modules.

-Awesome interactive globe can be created, dragging to rotate globe to any direction, zooming using scroll mouse or tap, multiple layer of globe with ocean (oceanSvg) & skinned globe like [Faux-3d Shaded Globe](http://bl.ocks.org/dwtkns/4686432) (fauxGlobeSvg), area of world can be plain one svg path or using canvas plugin, toggle with hide/show countries border or lakes for optimized rendering, auto rotate with adjustable speed and ticker, balancing between smooth and cpu utilization, point of places, bar chart in globe, country tooltip, point of location (dots) tooltip, bar chart in globe tooltip, graticules, etc (see below list of the plugins).
-All of this can be configured on the fly, switching to activate / deactivate, adjust speed and ticker.
+Awesome interactive globe can be created, drag to rotate the globe, zooming using scroll mouse.
+Multi layer of globe, combination between SVG, Canvas and Threejs.
+Multi globe created as a twin globe with similar layer or different layer.
+Solid globe or transparent globe in SVG, Canvas or Threejs, hide/show some features balancing between smooth rendering and cpu utilization. point of location, bar chart, tooltips on country, point of location (dots) & bar chart.

-Support Canvas in or outside SVG!
-Canvas mouse detection is included with hover, click and doubleclick event are supported.
+SVG is a way to create prototype of globe quickly as it used standard SVG DOM element so event & css can be applied to each element. the downside will come when the need to create so much SVG element, the responsiveness or jaggering drag will show.

+Canvas is a way to create if more data point that need to be rendered increased.
+Interactivity or mouse detection are available for hovering, click & double click. detect country or point of location.

+WebGL/Threejs is a way to go if eye catchy of globe is needed or want to be better CPU utilization by moving some intensive calculation to GPU.

+Interesting Data Visualization can be created by combining SVG, Canvas & Threejs(WebGL) like: choropleth globe using Canvas or Threejs, heatmap globe by rendering heatmap on Canvas and use that canvas as a texture in Threejs, flightLine to connect two datapoint using Threejs and coloring target location (usually country) using Canvas. flashy bullet that travel along the way of flightLine is there including the mouse event using Threejs.

-## Internal Plugins
+## Internal Plugins (more than 50)
 Selected plugins bundled into library:

+* baseCsv,
+* worldJson,
+* choroplethCsv,
+* countryNamesCsv,
+* colorScale,
+* hoverCanvas,
+* clickCanvas,
+* mousePlugin,
 * configPlugin,
-* autorotatePlugin,
-* mousePlugin,
-* zoomPlugin,
-* centerCanvas,
-* centerSvg,
-* flattenPlugin,
 * canvasPlugin,
+* countryCanvas,
 * threejsPlugin,
-* dropShadowSvg,
-* canvasThreejs,
+* dblClickCanvas,
-* oceanThreejs,
+* autorotatePlugin,
 * oceanSvg,
 * sphereSvg,
-* hoverCanvas,
-* clickCanvas,
+* zoomPlugin,
-* dblClickCanvas,
+* fauxGlobeSvg,
 * graticuleSvg,
+* dropShadowSvg,
+* dotTooltipSvg,
-* fauxGlobeSvg,
+* dotSelectCanvas,
 * graticuleCanvas,
-* graticuleThreejs,
+* dotTooltipCanvas,
 * countrySelectCanvas,
+* countryTooltipCanvas,
+* countryTooltipSvg,
 * barTooltipSvg,
+* worldCanvas,
+* centerSvg,
-* dotTooltipSvg,
+* placesSvg,
 * worldSvg,
-* placesSvg,
-* worldCanvas,
-* worldThreejs,
-* imageThreejs,
 * barSvg,
 * dotsSvg,
 * pingsSvg,
 * pinCanvas,
 * dotsCanvas,
+* pingsCanvas,
+* centerCanvas,
+* flattenSvg,
+* barThreejs,
+* hmapThreejs,
 * dotsThreejs,
 * dotsCThreejs,
-* dotSelectCanvas,
+* iconsThreejs,
-* dotTooltipCanvas,
+* canvasThreejs,
-* countryTooltipSvg,
+* textureThreejs,
-* countryTooltipCanvas,
+* graticuleThreejs,
-* pingsCanvas,
+* flightLineThreejs,
 * debugThreejs,
+* oceanThreejs,
+* imageThreejs,
+* worldThreejs,
+* globeThreejs,
+* sphereThreejs,
+* world3d,
+* world3d2,
 * commonPlugins,
+* selectCountryMix,

 ## Requirements
 * [D3 version 4](http://d3js.org/)
 * [topojson version 3](https://github.com/topojson/topojson)
+* [threejs reveion 8x](https://threejs.org/) for Threejs type of globe

 ## Quick Start
 This sample need to run on the webserver, you can use [nodejs web-server](https://www.npmjs.com/package/http-server) or [python simple http server](http://2ality.com/2014/06/simple-http-server.html).